andreabellavia/andreabellavia.github.io/README.md

 ## Research

-- <a href="SISMEC_Bellavia.pdf">Causal Inference for High-Dimensional Exposures </a>, IX Congresso Nazionale SISMEC, September 2021
+- <a href="Bellavia_CSP2023_final.pdf">Evaluating and presenting complex interactions in clinical research </a>, IX Congresso Nazionale SISMEC, September 2021

+- <a href="SISMEC_Bellavia.pdf">Causal Inference for High-Dimensional Exposures </a>, ASA Conference on Statistical Practice, February 2022

 - <a href="stata_v2.pdf">Mediation and interaction analysis - introduction and overview of Stata commands</a>, Stata 2021 symposium, February 2021